Artemmkin/infrastructure-as-code-tutorial/docs/03-scripts.md

 ## Intro

-Now, young developer, think about what happens if your application becomes so popular that one virtual machine can't handle all the load of incoming requests.
+Now think about what happens if your application becomes so popular that one virtual machine can't handle all the load of incoming requests.
 Or what happens when your application somehow crushes?
 Debugging a problem can take a long time and it would most likely be much faster to launch and configure a new VM than trying to fix what's broken.

 In all of these cases we face the task of provisioning new virtual machines, installing the required software and repeating all of the configurations we've made in the previous lab over and over again.